-The following chest x-ray is from a 45 year old with chest pain.
-What can be noticed?
+The following chest x-ray is from an infant with increased work of breathing.
+What can be seen?
 Continue reading

 30 year old man presented with right knee pain and swelling.
 Synovial fluid analysis revealed the following:

 Description: Turbid yellow

 65 year old male, cardiac arrest at home, ambulance team achieved ROSC